cloudmesh-community/fa18-523-62/paper/paper.md

 Apache Spark to collect all user activities on the app and analyzes it to come up with personalized recommendations.

+**Social Media:** With various organizations paying so much attention to reviews being posted by users of various Social Websites, it has become increasingly important to be able to analyze the public sentiment.
+Twitter uses Apache Storm internally on its various applications for anomaly detection to provide high availability to its users.

+**Banking and Finance:** One major use case of big data streaming in financial domain is fraud detection.
+If a fraudulent transaction is detected, it is imperious that corrective or preventive measures be taken in real time.

 ## Conclusion

 ## Acknowledgement